 What makes one supportive dog bed better than another?
 As you are about to see, there are lots of options around that you should consider.
 This is not a purchase to rush into.

 Rather, you should consider the various available options, brands, and features.
 The ideal combination could be very different for one dog when compared to another.
 Only you know what your dog loves the most when it comes to finding a soft spot to sleep in.
-The following suggestions represent a good mix of options available online today.
+Below you’ll find a list of what we consider to be the best orthopedic dog beds available today.

 The Best Orthopedic Dog Beds